Coronavirus disease (COVID-19)

 Patients who meet the following clinical criteria should be tested:

-Acute respiratory infection (for example: cough, sore throat, shortness of breath, runny nose, anosmia or loss of smell or loss of taste)
+Acute respiratory infection (e.g. cough, sore throat, shortness of breath, runny nose, loss or change in sense of smell or taste).**

-- who are residents of an aged care facility or older people in the community
+- Residents of an aged care facility or older people in the community

 Due to the volume of testing, DHHS is asking GPs who are performing COVID-19 tests to label samples from three priority groups as “URGENT PRIORITY” samples to speed up results.